How Do I Stop My Neck From Hurting When I Sit At My Desk?

 Placing work lap top on high top kitchen counter at chest level

 When the keyboard and mouse we are needing to place our hands on for long periods of time is too high, we tend to overuse muscles in the shoulders and neck.
-It wouldn't take long to get sore in the shoulders from holding the weight of the arms against gravity while trying to mouse and keyboard.
+It won't take long to get sore in the shoulders from holding the weight of the arms, simply against gravity, while trying to mouse and keyboard.
 OUCH.

 One client had her laptop on this high surface which was actually a good position for her vision and neck position but was a terrible position for her shoulders and arms creating a pain problem in her shoulder.
 Ideally, she should have a separate screen placed at the good height for her eyes and the keyboard on a lower surface a few inches above the thighs.
 This would require either buying a remote keyboard or a separate monitor for best positioning which is the inherent problem of always using a laptop.